Pete Drummond (drummer)

 Pete Drummond is an Australian session drummer, composer, producer, multi-instrumentalist and educator who has developed a digital platform for drum lessons.
 Since 2006, Drummond has been associated with New Zealand band Dragon.
 He is known for his soundtrack work on The Killing Season (ABC), Living Universe (feature film); Search For Second Earth (ABC/BBC), and for his live solo performances alongside Virgil Donati, Thomas Lang, Mike Mangini, Dave Weckl, and many others.

-Thomas Lang stated in Modern Drummer Magazine: “Pete Drummond is an amazing Australian drummer”.
+Thomas Lang stated in Modern Drummer: “Pete Drummond is an amazing Australian drummer”.

 Early life

 Drummond began drumming at three years of age.
 He started his formal training two years later with his mentor Jess Zappia.
 He later continued on his own, learning from recordings, instructional books, and videos.